-Galeria Szydlowski was founded in 1996 by Stefan Szydlowski, who already had created Gallery Library in Legionowo (1990-1994) as part of the institution he was running.
-Already back then, he had close tights with artists such as Erna Rosenstein, Edward Krasinski and Koji Kamoji, who not only participated repeatedly in exhibitions at Gallery Library, but also had an impact on the choice of other artists collaborating later with Gallery Szydlowski.
-It is still in the Gallery Library that historical exhibitions such as Ping-Pong by Edward Krasinski (1993), or Haiku Water by Koji Kamoji (1994) took place.
-Szydlowski Gallery was officially opened in Warsaw with an exhibition of works by Koji Kamoji.
+Szydlowski Gallery was founded in 1996 by Stefan Szydlowski, who created and ran Gallery Library in Legionowo (1990-1994).
+Already back then, he had close ties with artists such as Erna Rosenstein, Edward Krasinski and Koji Kamoji, who not only participated repeatedly in exhibitions at Gallery Library, but also profiled the choice of other artists collaborating later with Gallery Szydlowski.
+It is still in the Gallery Library that took place historical exhibitions such as Ping-Pong by Edward Krasinski (1993), or Haiku Water by Koji Kamoji (1994) - it is indeed with a show of works by Koji Kamoji that Szydlowski Gallery was officially opened in Warsaw.

 Szydlowski Gallery’s programme combines contemporary Polish classics with established young artists from Poland and abroad, while focusing mainly on painting, drawing, works on paper and sculpture.